 Ability to work with information of a sensitive and confidential nature.

-Attention to detail a must.
+Attention to detail is a must.
+Good proofreading skills.

 Excellent oral communication skills to deal effectively within and outside the department.